 - O-Live – available at stores across Canada, and in selected US stores (including HEB in Texas).
 See the store locator (which sources tell me isn’t always 100% reliable).

 - Ottavio and Omaggio – in terms of value for money, I don’t know better oils than Ottavio and Omaggio: a fine balance of fruit, pungency, bitterness that will appeal to a wide audience, at rock-bottom prices.
 Ottavio is available at HEB and Central Market, and Omaggio is available at Sam’s Club.
-(Note: Valco Enterprises, producer of Ottavio, and Axiom Enterprises, producer of Omaggio, both support Truth in Olive Oil.
+(Note: In the past, Valco Enterprises, producer of Ottavio, and Axiom Enterprises, producer of Omaggio, have both supported Truth in Olive Oil.
 Read here for what this means.)

 - Trader Joe’s – 3 out of the 6 extra virgin oils I tasted in August, 2013 were the real deal.
 One of these, the Premium 100% Greek Kalamata, was very fresh, spicy, complex at an extremely competitive price (1 liter for $8.99).
 The California Estate Olive Oil was also a good choice, while the Premium Extra Virgin was decent and defect-free, if a bit uninspiring.
 The 3 other Trader Joe’s “extra virgins” I tasted were defective.
 (See here for details.)